- Share this article on Facebook

 EU competition commissioner Neelie Kroes said the concessions were vital in an environment where digital music had the potential to change the face of the European music industry.
 “I am satisfied that the significant remedies will keep these markets competitive and ensure that consumers will not be harmed by the merger,” she said.

 The decision was welcomed by Universal.
 “This is an historic moment for us as we combine the best creative and strategic assets of these two very accomplished publishing businesses,” UMG chairman and CEO Doug Morris said.

-UMG president and COO Zach Horowitz said the merger will create a publishing business "better suited to serve songwriters, composers and business partners in this challenging marketplace."
+UMG president and COO Zach Horowitz said the merger would create a publishing business “better suited to serve songwriters, composers and business partners in this challenging marketplace.”

 The merger company will operate under the Universal Music Publishing Group brand and will be led by David Renzer, current chairman and CEO.
 Renzer will continue to be based in Los Angeles and report to Horowitz.

 Brussels-based independents trade group Impala welcomed the news that Universal was forced to make concessions.
 “The decision sends a clear message to all the majors that mergers without concessions will not be permitted,” Impala said.
 But the trade association also threatened a legal challenge, saying it “reserves the right to seek a reversal and stay of the decision on both procedural and substantive grounds if, after consultation with its members, it concludes the remedies are insufficient.”

 EU clearance is the last regulatory hurdle for the takeover, which was cleared in November in the U.S. by the Federal Trade Commission.
 Vivendi beat rivals EMI Group and WMG in September to purchase BMG Music Publishing, where an archive of more than 1 million songs includes Coldplay, Britney Spears and Justin Timberlake.
 Universal’s catalog includes such artists as U2 and Elton John.